Cristina Ehrlich: Early life

-Born in New York city and raised in Los Angeles, Ehrlich is the daughter of surgeon and photographer, Dr. Richard M. Ehrlich and an interior designer and model mother.
-She attended New York University where she obtained her Bachelor's and master's degrees in Fine Arts.
+Born in New York City and raised in Los Angeles, Ehrlich is the daughter of surgeon and photographer, Dr. Richard M. Ehrlich and an interior designer and model mother.
+She attended New York University where she obtained her Bachelor's and Master's degrees in Fine Arts.

 Education and career

-Cristina Ehrlich graduating from NYU, she traveled to Europe to continue her dance studies and eventually landed back in Los Angeles.
+Cristina Ehrlich graduated from NYU and traveled to Europe to continue her dance studies and eventually returned to Los Angeles.
 She danced professionally until the age of 27, and retired to pursue her other love, fashion.

 Career

 Ehrlich's styling career began with television commercials and advertising, leading quickly to feature films.
 Her clients have included Greta Gerwig, Jane Fonda, Christina Ricci, Penélope Cruz, Tina Fey, Natasha Lyonne, Allison Williams, Emma Thomas, Christine Baranski, Margot Robbie, Priyanka Chopra, Brie Larson, Lena Dunham, Hannah Waddingham, Connie Britton, Julia Louis Dreyfus, Mandy Moore, Betty Gilpin Phillipa Soo and Taylor Schilling.
 She has been featured in fashion industry panel discussions including the 2016 E!
 Style Collective and a 2017 collaboration between the Council of Fashion Designers of America and The Wall Group.
 She continues to style advertising campaigns for Fortune 500 companies which are featured regularly in major publications.
 Ehrlich has also been the subject of portrait series and articles in Town & Country, Vanity Fair and CIIN Magazine.

-In 2016 Ehrlich styled actress Brie Larson for her appearance at the Academy Awards, Golden Globe Awards and SAG Awards where she won Best Actress at all three.
+In 2016, Ehrlich styled actress Brie Larson for her appearance at the Academy Awards, Golden Globe Awards and SAG Awards where she won Best Actress at all three.

-In 2019, Ehrlich Co-Launches T-shirt Brand with L.A. fashion designer Cheyann Benedict.
+In 2019, Ehrlich co-launched T-shirt Brand with L.A. fashion designer Cheyann Benedict.